Frequently Asked Questions: Pregnancy

 Carrier screening is a type of genetic test that can tell you whether you carry a gene for certain genetic disorders.
 When it is done before or during pregnancy, it allows you to find out your chances of having a child with a genetic disorder.

 For some genetic disorders, it takes two genes for a person to have the disorder.
 A carrier is a person who has only one gene for a disorder.
 Carriers usually do not have symptoms or have only mild symptoms.
-Because they often do not know that they have a gene for a disorder, they can pass the gene on to their children.
+They often do not know that they have a gene for a disorder.

-If both parents are carriers of a recessive gene for a disorder, there is a 25% (1-in-4) chance that their children will get the gene from each parent and will have the disorder.
-There is a 50% (1-in-2) chance that the children will be carriers of the disorder—just like the carrier parents.
+If both parents are carriers of a recessive gene for a disorder, there is a 25% (1-in-4) chance that their child will get the gene from each parent and will have the disorder.
+There is a 50% (1-in-2) chance that the child will be a carrier of the disorder—just like the carrier parents.
 If only one parent is a carrier, there is a 50% (1-in-2) chance that the child will be a carrier of the disorder.

 Carrier screening involves testing a sample of blood, saliva, or tissue from the inside of the cheek.
 Test results can be negative (you do not have the gene) or positive (you do have the gene).
 Typically, the partner who is most likely to be a carrier is tested first.
 If test results show that the first partner is not a carrier, then no additional testing is needed.
 If test results show that the first partner is a carrier, the other partner is tested.
 Once you have had a carrier screening test for a specific disorder, you do not need to be tested again for that disorder.

 Some people decide to have carrier screening before having children.
 Carrier screening also can be done during pregnancy.
 Getting tested before pregnancy gives you a greater range of options and more time to make decisions.